ycm-core/YouCompleteMe/README.md

     cd ~/.vim/bundle/YouCompleteMe
     ./install.py --system-boost

-or,, if you need to specify the version of Python:
+If the python executable is not present, or the default python is not the one that should be compiled against, specify the python interpreter explicitly:

-    python3 install.py --system-boost
+    python3 install.py --clang-completer --system-libclang --system-boost

 The following additional language support options are available: